semaphoreci/semaphore/docs/docs/getting-started/faq.md

 4. Press **Save Changes**

-### Why I can't I make my project private?
+### Why can't I make my project private?

-This might be limitation related to the plan your organization is using.
+This might be a limitation related to the plan your organization is using.
 Open-source and free plans cannot create private projects.

 ## Workflows